 The goals of treatment are to reduce pain and inflammation and prevent complications.

-A catheter or IV line should be removed if it is shown to have caused the thrombophlebitis.
+If you have a catheter or IV line, it will likely be removed if it is the cause of the thrombophlebitis.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation

 If deeper clots (deep vein thrombosis) are also present, your provider may prescribe medicines to thin your blood.
 These medicines are called anticoagulants.
 Antibiotics are prescribed if you have an infection.

 Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein are occasionally needed to treat large varicose veins or to prevent further episodes of thrombophlebitis in high-risk patients.